 Just because a violin is old it doesn't mean that it is set up correctly.
 In our workshops we carefully inspect all the second hand violins we acquire and adjust the pegs, bridge, soundpost, fingerboard and nut as required before fitting a good set of strings.
 It is very rare to find one that doesn't need any adjustment.

-Old violins are getting more rare, there is a fixed stock of them so the price would seem certain to rise as the years pass by.
+Old violins are getting more rare, there is a fixed stock of them so it would seem likely that the price will rise as the years pass by.

 Well what do you choose, New or Used? the choice is yours.
-A new violin will almost certainly improve but might be a bit difficult to tame until it settles down whereas a used violin might have a more mellow sound but is unlikely to improve even though it is easier to play now.
+If you can't stand the look of a well used instrument then you should have a new violin.
+It will probably improve but might be a bit difficult to tame until it settles down whereas a used violin might have a more mellow sound but is unlikely to improve even though it is easier to play now.